the best quotes from i-D in 2016 | read | i-D

 Fran Stringer, Pringle, The Game Changing Issue

 "People often want black men, and black people in general, to dim their light.
 I'm sorry.
-I can't apologise for my blackness.
+I can't apologize for my blackness.
 This is who I am."

 Ashton Sanders, Moonlight, The Big Issue